driessenslucas/researchproject/Updated_Thesis.md

   rmarkdown::pdf_document:
     fig_caption: yes
 abstract: |
-  This research investigates the feasibility of transferring a trained reinforcement learning (RL) agent from a simulation to the real world, focusing on maze navigation.
-The primary objective is to determine if an RL agent, specifically a Double Deep Q-Network (DDQN), can successfully navigate a physical maze after being trained in a virtual environment.
+  This research explores the feasibility of transferring a trained reinforcement learning (RL) agent from a simulation to the real world, focusing on maze navigation.
+The primary objective is to determine if and how an RL agent, specifically a Double Deep Q-Network (DDQN), can successfully navigate a physical maze after being trained in a virtual environment.

-  \noindent \newline The study first identifies suitable virtual environments for training an RL agent and evaluates the most effective reinforcement learning techniques for this application.
-It then addresses the challenges in translating simulation-trained behaviors to real-world performance, such as sensor data interpretation and movement replication.
+  \noindent \newline First we will find explore suitable virtual environments for training an RL agent and evaluates the most effective reinforcement learning techniques for this application.
+The study then addresses the challenges in translating simulation-trained behaviors to real-world performance, such as sensor data interpretation and movement replication.

-  \noindent \newline Results show that the DDQN agent, trained in a simulated maze, can navigate a physical maze with some challenges in sensor data interpretation and movement replication.
+  \noindent \newline Results show that the DDQN agent, trained in a simulated maze, can navigate a physical maze with some challenges in sensor data interpretation and more importantly movement replication.
 Practical solutions, including sensor calibration and algorithm adjustments, were implemented to improve real-world performance.

   \noindent \newline This study contributes to AI and robotics by providing insights and methodologies for sim-to-real transfer in RL, with potential applications extending beyond robotics to other fields where simulation-based training is essential.
 preface: |
-  This bachelor thesis, titled “Exploring the Feasibility of Sim2Real Transfer in Reinforcement Learning,” marks the culmination of my academic journey in New Media & Communication Technology at Howest, University of Applied Sciences.
-The pivotal question at its core—“Is it possible to transfer a trained RL agent from a simulation to the real world?”—reflects my deep-seated curiosity about the intersection of virtual simulations and tangible applications.
-It also underscores a broader challenge in AI: creating adaptive, real-world systems from controlled simulations.
+  This bachelor thesis, titled “Exploring the Feasibility of Sim2Real Transfer in Reinforcement Learning,” is the final project of my studies in Multimedia & Creative Technology at Howest, University of Applied Sciences.
+The main question it tackles is: “Can a trained RL agent be successfully transferred from a simulation to the real world?”
+This question highlights my curiosity about how virtual simulations can be used in real-life applications and addresses a significant challenge in AI: making systems that can work in real-world conditions.

-  \noindent \newline My fascination with the concept of Sim2Real transfer originated during the ‘Research Project’ module.
-Witnessing the potential of simulated environments to approximate complex real-world behaviors sparked my interest in exploring their practical applicability.
-In structuring this thesis, I not only probe the theoretical foundations of Sim2Real transfer but also experimentally test its viability through a series of innovative applications.
-These experiments aim to refine the methods of Sim2Real transfer, enhancing their effectiveness and reliability.
+  \noindent \newline My interest in Sim2Real transfer started during the 'Advanced AI' classes and the 'Research Project' module.
+Learning about reinforcement learning and seeing how simulated environments can mimic complex real-world behaviors got me excited to explore their practical uses.
+This thesis looks into the theory behind Sim2Real transfer and tests its feasibility through various experiments aimed at improving the process and making it more reliable.

-  \noindent \newline The research methodology adopted for this thesis combines qualitative analyses with quantitative experiments.
-Theoretical studies provide a comprehensive background, setting the stage for empirical tests conducted in controlled environments.
-By systematically assessing the performance of RL agents in various scenarios, the research seeks to identify optimal strategies for effective Sim2Real transitions.
+  \noindent \newline The research combines theoretical studies with practical experiments.
+The theoretical part provides a solid background, while the experiments test how well RL agents perform in different controlled scenarios.
+By evaluating these agents, the research aims to find the best strategies for successfully transferring them from simulations to real-world applications.

   \noindent \newline Lucas Driessens
   \noindent \newline 01-06-2024
 acknowledgements: |